 You may also make a report to, or discuss an allegation under this policy with, other College employees.
 The College recognizes that individuals may feel most comfortable discussing incidents, situations and allegations with College employees whom the individual knows well.
-However, it is important to note that College employees, other than the confidential resources described above, are obligated by law to disclose reports and information concerning unlawful discrimination on the basis of sex, sexual orientation, gender identity, or marital or parental status, sexual harassment (including, but not limited to, sexual violence, relationship violence, stalking and sexual misconduct), or retaliation toward any member of the College community that is shared with them to the Title IX Coordinator.
-These employees are known as "Responsible"

-Employees."
-With the exception of the confidential resources listed above, all full-time and parttime faculty and employees and Residence Assistants are considered Responsible Employees.
+However, it is important to note that College employees, other than the confidential resources described above, are obligated by law to disclose reports and information concerning unlawful discrimination on the basis of sex, sexual orientation, gender identity, or marital or parental status (including pregnancy and pregnancy related conditions), sexual harassment (including, but not limited to, sexual violence, relationship violence, stalking and sexual misconduct), or retaliation toward any member of the College community that is shared with them to the Title IX Coordinator.
+These employees are known as "Responsible Employees."
+With the exception of the confidential resources listed above, all full-time and part-time faculty and employees and Residence Assistants are considered Responsible Employees.